Seventh-Sense-Artificial-Intelligence/nbis-rs/README.md

 [![CI](https://github.com/Seventh-Sense-Artificial-Intelligence/nbis-rs/actions/workflows/ci.yaml/badge.svg)](https://github.com/Seventh-Sense-Artificial-Intelligence/nbis-rs/actions/workflows/ci.yaml)

-This is a Rust binding to the NIST Biometric Image Software (NBIS) library, which is used for processing biometric images, particularly in the context of fingerprint recognition.
+This is a Rust/Python binding to the NIST Biometric Image Software (NBIS) library, which is used for processing biometric images, particularly in the context of fingerprint recognition.

 ## Features